emcgurty/echomarket/README.md

 5.)
 I realize that the site is not complete with regard to error management, asset config, and general config settings.

 6.)
-Then there are the more sophisticated matters of need for threading...
+Then there are the more sophisticated matters of need for threading, caching, haven't figured out sprokets yet, and generally explore gems that may be best for the site, ...

 Sincerely,